VisualFP/docs/SA/concept_questionnaire/concept_questionnaire.typ

 2. It is able to visualize Haskell code

 On the next page you'll find a few Haskell snippets that we prepared as example scenarios.
-Then we used our concepts to visualize the scenarios, and added a few questions at the bottom of each.
-It would be great if you could take a few minutes to answer the questions for each concept.
+Then we used the concepts to visualize the scenarios, and added a few questions at the bottom of each.
+It would be great if you could take a few minutes to answer them.

 Please note that: